mo-shawa/culler/README.md

-	maxG?: number	// Maximum value to generate for the green channel - default: 255 minB?: number	// Minimum value to generate for the blue channel  - default: 0 maxB?: number	// Maximum value to generate for the blue channel  - default: 255 }
+	maxG?: number	// Maximum value to generate for the green channel - default: 255 minB?: number	// Minimum value to generate for the blue channel  - default: 0 maxB?: number	// Maximum value to generate for the blue channel  - default: 255 setA?: number   // Explicitly set the value for the alpha channel  - default: undefined }

 ```